 If this is not so, we will enter into a contractual agreement with the receiving party to accord similar levels of data protection as that in Singapore.

-If you have any query or feedback regarding this Policy, or any complaint you have relating to how we manage your personal data,
+If you have any queries or feedback regarding this Policy or any complaint you may have relating to how we manage your personal data,

 Any query or complaint should include, at least, the following details:

 We treat such queries and complaints seriously and will deal with them confidentially and within reasonable time.